juliarose/tf2-item-context-search/README.md

 ## Installation

-To use this extension, please install it from the [Chrome Web Store](https://chrome.google.com/webstore) (coming soon).
+To use this extension, please install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tf2-item-context-search/aojkfndbibilkfffeiiajakhecfakkcb).

 ## Features